 Direction

 Now take the path from the school garden down to the Pegnitz, which you cross on the bridge to the Pappelsteig.
-Just after the bridge on the left, your path now leads along the Pegnitz.
+Just after the bridge on the left, the path now leads along the Pegnitz.
 Here you can enjoy the banks and the nearby river on the one hand and the wide view over the floodplain criss-crossed by ditches on the other.

 Cross under the Ludwigsbrücke bridge and pass Fürther Freizeit.
 On the next bridge, you cross the Pegnitz, pass the playground and arrive directly at your next stage destination, the confluence of the Pegnitz and Rednitz with the popular Fürth viewpoint.